miiyuh/miiyuh/README.md

-# Hey, its miiyuh! 👋
+# Hey, its miiyuh!

-🎓 Computer Forensics student
-🔒 Loves cybersecurity and software development
-🌍 Based in Malaysia
+degree student, from malaysia :MY:

 ---